 Mercy Day—September 24—is the anniversary of the opening of the first “House of Mercy” in 1827 in Dublin, Ireland.
 Catherine McAuley, founder of the Sisters of Mercy, devoted her life to the poor, sick and uneducated, and today we continue her legacy of caring and compassion in the name of Mercy.
-Maria College prepared a week’s worth of rich programming starting with Mercy Day on Monday, September 24.
+Maria College prepared a week’s worth of rich programming with Mercy Day on Friday, September 24.

 Mercy Week Celebration

 September 24 – October 1, 2021

 This year’s Mercy Week theme will be unity.
 “And above all put on love, which binds you together in perfect unity.”
 Col 3:14

 Interactive Activity: Each year for Mercy Week we ask the Maria Community to answer a question related to the year’s theme.
 Take time to reflect and answer, “How can you create a sense of unity in your everyday life, welcoming new perspectives, and showing love and hospitality to those who are different than you?”
 Click here to answer.

 For more information, reach out to email@example.com.